 - For special requirements when restoring an incremental backup to a remote database server, see Restoring an Incremental Backup on a Remote Host. - Check to ensure that the host where the backup is to be restored contains enough disk space for the backup and its archived WAL files.
 The RESTORE subcommand may result in an error while copying files if there is not enough disk space available. - See Performing a Restore Operation to view steps on how to perform a restore operation and see Point-In-Time Recovery Operation to view steps on how to perform a point-in-time recovery operation. - If the backup is restored to a different database cluster directory than where the original database cluster resided, certain operations dependent upon the database cluster location may fail.
 This happens if their supporting service scripts are not updated to reflect the new directory location of restored backup.
-For information about the usage and modification of service scripts, see the EDB Postgres Advanced Server Installation Guide available at this page.
+For information about the usage and modification of service scripts, see the EDB Postgres Advanced Server Installation Guide available at the EnterpriseDB website.

-Options Description -s orserver <server_name></server_name> <server_name> is the name of the database server to be</server_name> restored. -p orrestore-path <restore_path> is the directory path where the backup</restore_path> <restore_path></restore_path> of the database server is to be restored.
-The directory must be empty and have the proper ownership and privileges assigned to it. -i orbackupid { <backup_id> </backup_id> <backup_name> }</backup_name> <backup_id> is the backup identifier of the backup to be</backup_id> used for the restoration and <backup_name> is the</backup_name> user-defined alphanumeric name for the backup.
-If the option is omitted, the default is to use the latest backup.
+Options Description

+-s orserver <server_name></server_name> <server_name> is the name of the database server to be</server_name>

+restored.

+-p orrestore-path <restore_path> is the directory path where the backup</restore_path>

+<restore_path></restore_path> of the database server is to be restored.
+The directory must be

+empty and have the proper ownership and privileges assigned

+to it.

+-i orbackupid { <backup_id> </backup_id>

+<backup_name> }</backup_name>